OgarProject/Ogar/README.md

 - [ ] Team mode

 ## Known Issues
-- Cells only split in 1 direction when they eat a virus
-- Cells splitting formula when eating a virus is off
 - Players see all nodes on the map instead of nodes that are near them
 - When disconnecting, some cells from splitting are left behind